 Object Name and Identifier relationship

-An RDML partition only permits Identifiers (or short names) to be used.
+- RDML partition only the Identifiers (or short names) may be used.
 If your application is to be run on an IBM i, the identifier will be used.

-Where a LANSA Guide uses the term "object name", either a long name or an identifier may be used and this is generally specified.
+Where a LANSA Guide uses the term "object name", either a long name or an identifier may be used and which one to use is generally specified.

 General Name Rules